seki-haru/PTSD_Sleep_Analysis/README.md

 Each of these folders includes subfolders for each participant, and within each participant folder are individual files representing nightly sleep staging data.
 - Sleep staging data are scored in 30-second epochs following AASM criteria.
-- Each file corresponds to one night of recording **The participant IDs used in this dataset were independently assigned by S’UIMIN Inc. and cannot be used to identify individuals.**
+- Each file corresponds to one night of recording **The participant IDs and recording IDs used in this dataset were independently assigned by S’UIMIN Inc. and cannot be used to identify individuals.**

 **Environment**